Well, the windows & frames have for the time being, Won!

 How about with the rigging.

-I left off making deck eyes and I see the jig is still on the end of the bench.
+I left off making deck eyes and I see the jig is still on the end of

 I will start by making the eyes needed on the booms.